six-different-types-of-editing

 Structural Editing

-Structural editing is a professional editor, who does an evaluation edit on your manuscript to examine its structure, flow, completeness, and general quality.
+Structural editing is a professional editing service where an editor performs an evaluation edit on your manuscript to examine its structure, flow, completeness, and general quality.
 The editor will generally send you a brief letter outlining their main points, areas of concern, and recommendations for your work.

 They’ll also make extensive notes on your book, noting any structural difficulties or questions they have.
 They’re similar to a developmental editor in that they’re not as concerned with the finer points of your work as they are with any more significant difficulties.